Kuurus/degenlock/README.md

 # StarkNet Liquidity Locker

-Welcome to the StarkNet Liquidity Locker project!
+Welcome to the degenlock StarkNet Liquidity Locker project!
 This project aims to create a liquidity locker leveraging the StarkNet network, a Layer 2 scaling solution for Ethereum, to ensure secure and efficient locking of liquidity in a decentralized manner.

 ## Table of Contents
 - [Overview](#overview)